Master of Theological Studies (MTS)

-Upon completing the MTS program, students will be able to:
+Upon completing either track of the MTS program, students will be able to:

-Demonstrate an ability to conduct advanced research by
+Demonstrate an ability to conduct and evaluate advanced research by:

-In Track I, producing an integrative paper that engages in critical reflection on an interpretive issue or set of issues that has emerged in her or his course work with relevant biblical, theological, ethical, historical or cultural materials as articulated in the previous goals; or
+In Track I, producing an integrative paper in which the students engages in critical reflection on an interpretive issues or set of issues that has emerged in her or his course work with relevant biblical, theological, ethical, historical or cultural materials as articulated in the previous goals; or,

-In Track II, producing a master’s thesis that presents a sustained argument on a particular interpretive issue or set of issues with relevant biblical, theological, ethical, historical or cultural materials as articulated in the previous goals.
+In Track II, producing a master’s thesis in which the student presents a sustained argument on a particular interpretive issue or set of issues with relevant biblical, theological, ethical, historical or cultural materials as articulated in the previous goals.